rhyshawkins/rhyshawkins.github.io/_projects/4_project.md

 category: undergrad
 ---

+**This project is intended as a full year Honours project and a scholarship is available to the right candidate.**

 In many fields of science and engineering, the eigen solutions of physical equations have important applications in many fields.